shriyaAI-driven/MBA-project/README.md

-AI-Driven Cloud Security Cost Optimization Using Data Science and FinOps for Financial Institutions use[link](https://shriyaai-driven.github.io/MBA-project/) to view the project portal
+AI-Driven Cloud Security Cost Optimization Using Data Science and FinOps for Financial Institutions
+- use [link](https://shriyaai-driven.github.io/MBA-project/) to view the project portal